Dr. Raymond Scurfield | Home Page

 Professor Emeritus of Social Work

-The third installment in his Vietnam Trilogy, "War Trauma: Lessons Unlearned from Vietnam to Iraq," was published in October 2006.
+The American Institute of Stress dedicated two issues of their journal, Combat Stress, to Dr. Scurfield's work.
+Click here to read the February, 2015 issue.
+Click here for June, 2015 issue.
+His five most recently published books and articles explore the effects of post traumatic stress disorder in both combat veterans and disaster survivors.
+For example, the third installment in his Vietnam Trilogy, "War Trauma: Lessons Unlearned from Vietnam to Iraq," was published in October 2006.
 His book trilogy received the 2009 non-fiction 2nd runner-up award from the Military Writers Society of America.
 For more information about the Vietnam Trilogy, click here.

-R. M. Scurfield (2009, June, in press).
+R. M. Scurfield (2009, June).
 "The Nexus Between the Iraq War and Katrina Recovery," Trauma, Violence, and Abuse.

-R. M. Scurfield (2009, April, in press).
+R. M. Scurfield (2009, April).
 "Post-Katrina Storm Disorder and Recovery in South Mississippi Over Two Years Later," Traumatology, The International Journal.

 R. M. Scurfield, (2007, April).
 "Six Stages of Disaster Recovery."